Old Adelaide Football Club: 1862

 The first recorded match against a rival club was played in 1862 against the Modbury and Teatree Gully Football Club on a strip of grass near the Modbury Hotel.
 Adelaide won the game two goals to nil.
 The two teams met again the next year, and "the game was kept up with the greatest spirit and good feeling, and so equally were the sides matched that not a goal was obtained".

 In another internal game held on 14 June 1862 after some postponement, the Pink team comprised St Peter's Collegians, Thomas O'Halloran, and the remainder were Blues, captained by C. D. Cooper.

 1863

 During the final stages of the last match of the 1863 season between Adelaide and the Modbury and Teatree Gully Football Club some Indigenous Australians were allowed to participate for both sides.
 The newspaper described the indigenous players by saying their "manoeuvres were ludicrous in the extreme".

 1864

 In 1864 the club produced printed copies of their rules to avoid disputes.
 The club hosted a 'Town and Country' match in 1864.

 1867

 On 31 August 1867 the club played a match against a team from the 50th Regiment on the North Park Lands.
 The Adelaide club won 3–0.

 1868

 A match was played on 13 June 1868 between Adelaide and a local Collegian side with the latter winning.

+The yearly bag, made up by the ladies in and about Adelaide, match was played at Woodville and contested by 15 members of the Adelaide and 20 of the Port Adelaide and Suburban Football Club.
+The bag contained a variety of useful and ornamental articles, and the match for which it is played was generally considered the most interesting of any during the season, and the most keenly contested.
+The following were the advertised players on the Adelaide side : Horn, Malcolm, Aldridge, Gwynne, Kingston, Samson, Considine, Taylor, Sparks, Crooks, Smith, Milne, O'Halloran, Holland, and Price.